 As most hip conditions are short-term and minor, it is quite difficult to win a Social Security disability award for hip challenges.
 Only those individuals suffering long-term hip problems that are expected to last over a year will be considered for financial assistance.

 An experienced Social Security lawyer can help you determine whether or not it’s worth pursuing a claim for your condition.
-If it is worth pursuing a claim, a disability lawyer can assist you with the application process, as well as the appeals process, if necessary.
+If it is worth pursuing a claim, a disability lawyer can assist you with the application process, tell you how much disability you can get, as well as the appeals process, if necessary.
+Fill out the Free Case Evaluation to get connected with an independent Social Security attorney who may be able to help with your case.